MLZ is a cooperation between:

 • Sample alignment, e.g. for studies on triple axes spectrometers

-• Educational activities on crystallography and structure analysis
+• Educational activities on fundamentals on crystallography and structure analysis

 • Mirror furnace with adjustable gas atmosphere and pressure: RT – 1300 K